Blob algebra approach to modular representation theory: Generalized blob algebras are graded cellular

 Let us define the diagrammatic algebra $\gblob'$.
 As a vector space it consists of the $\mathbb{F}_p-$linear combinations of Khovanov-Lauda diagrams on $n$-strings modulo planar isotopy and modulo the following relations:

 where $\alpha =-1$ if $i=k=j-1$, $\alpha = 1$ if $i=k=j+1$ and $\alpha =0$ otherwise.

 The multiplication $DD'$ between two diagrams $D$ and $D'$ in $\gblob'$ is defined by vertical concatenation ($D$ on top of $D'$) when $b(D)=t(D')$.
 If this last equality is not satisfied, the product is defined to be zero.
 We extend this product to all of $\gblob'$ by linearity.
-With this we end the definition of $\gblob'$
+With this we end the definition of $\gblob'$.
+The following result can be obtained by a combination of Theorem 6.13 and Corollary 12.3 of \cite{bowman2017many}.